Actions

 Actions represent concrete measures—like efficiency upgrades, fuel switching, or renewable energy sourcing—that change your projected emissions.
 Add an action to specify its impact and timing, then see how your plan stacks up against your target.

-Adding an action
+Adding or editing an action

 Name: enter a clear, descriptive name so it’s easy to identify and compare later.